 This was also a society, it was suggested, where people should be given the opportunity to invest in, and own, property:

-Principally, we propose to enact the promise of our manifesto that council and new town tenants shall have the right-to-buy their own homes… to give people what they want, and, secondly, to reverse the trend of ever-increasing dominance of the State over the life of the individual.
+We propose … that council and new town tenants shall have the right-to-buy their own homes… to give people what they want, and… to reverse the trend of ever-increasing dominance of the State over the life of the individual.
 There is in this country a deeply-ingrained desire for home ownership.
-The Government believe that this spirit should be fostered.
+The Government believes that this spirit should be fostered.
 It reflects the wishes of the people, ensures the wide spread of wealth through society, encourages a personal desire to improve and modernise one's own home, enables parents to accrue wealth for their children and stimulates the attitudes of independence and self-reliance that are the bedrock of a free society (Michael Heseltine, Second Reading Housing Bill, Hansard 15 Jan 1980, 976).

-Here, Heseltine’s words echo Thatcher’s own powerful rhetoric of Britain as a nation of shopkeepers, one imploring British citizens to become entrepreneurial property-owners accumulating economic security through the market.
-While privatising national industries and inviting the public to purchase shares in these newly-floated limited companies was arguably more controversial given it involved the fragmentation of the public sector (Clement 2015), her drive for residents of council properties to purchase their homes became flagship policy (Jones and Murie 2008: 1).
-Council residents were offered massive subsidies to purchase their home at a time when the prestige of home ownership was gaining popular currency (Gough 1983).
+Here, Heseltine’s words echoed Thatcher’s rhetoric of Britain as a nation of shopkeepers, imploring British citizens to become entrepreneurial property-owners accumulating economic security through the market.
+While privatising national industries and inviting the public to purchase shares in newly-floated limited companies was controversial given it involved the fragmentation of the public sector, right-to-buy was more palatable as it continued a longer-term trend towards the privatisation of land (Massey and Catalano 1978).
+Here, the ideological investments of capitalist society aligned with the promotion of a particular model of land ownership: right-to-buy represented a privatisation of housing that allowed the state to take a back seat, though also bought assets and land that was previously off limits into the ‘calculus of profit-making’ (Koch 2018: 45).

-The reforms which incorporated working-class citizens into the so-called ‘free-market’ through home ownership served a dual purpose.
-The first was ideological: rolling back the welfare state - in this case the subsidy of council housing – signalled an acceptance of the primacy of private capital in housing markets, furthering the classical liberal conception of property, and what would later be termed neoliberal urbanism (Harvey 2005).
-The second was more pragmatic – right-to-buy was hugely popular amongst working-class voters.
-While sales of council homes fluctuated during Thatcher’s time in office, tens of thousands 2took advantage of the scheme every year (Jones and Murie 2008).
+The reforms which incorporated working-class citizens into the so-called ‘free-market’ through home ownership hence served a dual purpose.
+The first was ideological: rolling back the welfare state - in this case the subsidy of council housing – signalled an acceptance of the primacy of private capital in housing markets, shoring up a classical liberal conception of property (Blomley 2004) and what would later be termed ‘neoliberal urbanism’ (Harvey 2005).
+The second was more pragmatic: right-to-buy was hugely popular amongst working-class voters.
+While sales of council homes fluctuated during Thatcher’s time in office, tens of thousands took advantage of the scheme every year (Jones and Murie 2008).
 This was aided by the way in which the scheme was presented: the ‘right-to-buy’ was thought to imply ownership, and hence a sense of long-term security over the life-course.
-Yet those ‘buying’ their home on council estates were in fact taking on 99- or 125-year leases from the council, and were liable for maintenance and repairs costs for which tenants were not, as well as service or ground rent charges (which could rise at more than the rate of inflation).
+Yet those ‘buying’ their home on London’s council estates were in fact taking on 99- or 125-year leases, and were liable for maintenance and repairs costs for which tenants were not, as well as service or ground rent charges (which often amounted to thousands of pounds annually).